 In addition to setting the pricing, the HighLevel SaaS allows you to do the following:

-- Create a workflow that’ll inform you whenever there’s a new signup, right after which you can start your onboarding process for your new customer, which many consider as one of the keys to your success as a SaaS company.
+Create a workflow that’ll inform you whenever there are new signups, right after which you can start your onboarding process for your new customer.
+Many consider that as one of the keys to your success as a SaaS company.